ganeti/ganeti/doc/admin.rst

 ++++++++++++++

-Sometimes it is useful to stop harep from performing its task temporarily, and it is useful to be able to do so without distrupting its configuration, that is, without removing the authorization tags.
+Sometimes it is useful to stop harep from performing its task temporarily, and it is useful to be able to do so without disrupting its configuration, that is, without removing the authorization tags.
 In order to do this, suspend tags are provided.